Floris-Buyse-FB/Deep_Learning/chapter_15/chapter-15-theoretical-questions.md

 - h0, h1, etc... -> hidden state vectors
 - y0, y1, etc... -> outputs calculated with the $W_{\hat{y}}$

+GPT:

+- Hidden states:
+  - These are internal representations that capture the information the model has learned up to the current time step.
+Each time step's hidden state is influenced by the input at that time step and the previous hidden state
+- Outputs:
+  - These are the actual predictions or outputs produced by the model at each time step.
+The outputs are often calculated using the hidden state at that time step ($h_1$) and a weight matrix ($W\hat{y}$)

 ## 11. In the book they give the example of trying to predict the occupancy ontrain and/or bus for the next day based on data from the past 8 weeks (56days).
 They use the following features